PyChina/weekly/README.md

 1. git clone
 1. edit some .md in `content/`
 1. `fab rebuild` for test local
+1. `cd output` this is another repo. yet!
 1. git add->ci->push
 1. `fab deploy` published all